swe-students-fall2025/1-specification-epic-team/README.md

 - **Dylan:** I want the ability as a user to avoid getting lost in apartments that clearly do not find my needs in location and price range.

+### To coordinate group housing searches and applications

+Once students find potential roommate matches on the app, they need tools to organize group viewings, share property listings, and coordinate application processes.

+- **Sabine:** It can be a nightmare getting to arrange viewing times with three or more people.
+I would use an app that gave the ability to do this effectively and efficiently.

+### To verify roommate reliability and safety

+Students need to ensure potential roommates are trustworthy and legitimate.
+The app should include basic verification features, reviews, or references from previous living situations to build confidence from users.

+- **Dylan:** It would be great to know their own experiences living with other roommates/apartments.

+### To manage sharing housing logistics and expenses

+Once housing is secured, students need ongoing roommate/landlord communication.
+In addition they need information on splitting rent, utilities, and other shared expenses.

+- **Sabine:** She likes the idea of digitally tracking who owes rent, internet, and groceries.

 ## Product Vision Statement

 See instructions.
 Delete this line and place your Product Vision Statement here.